stim-ca/blog.timewelltech.ca/content/posts/vSphere-8.0-continued.md

 `NetworkName`; We can get this the `Get-VirtualNetwork` command.

 ### New-VM
-We're going to use a PowerShell splat to keep the code easier to read.
+We're going to use a PowerShell Splat to keep the code easier to read.
+You can read about Splat on Microsoft's [docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting?view=powershell-5.1).
 To find all available properties you can use the `Get-Help` command or the [VMWare docs](https://developer.vmware.com/docs/powercli/latest/vmware.vimautomation.core/commands/new-vm/).

 ```PowerShell
 Get-help New-VM -Full